turingschool/mod-0-curriculum/front-end/data_types.md

 This lesson exposed the reader to the Chrome Dev Tools Console as an _option_ and _resource_ for a place to write and run JavaScript code.

 **One difference to note, at this stage in knowledge and learning, and being able to see the output.**
-- In the Chrome Dev Tools Console, one can type the name of a variable to _call_ it, and after pressing the return key, the Console will display the value of that variable.
+- In the Chrome Dev Tools Console, one can type the name of a variable to _call_ it, and after pressing the return key, the Console will display the value of that variable after the `<` symbol.
 - When writing code in VS Code, simply typing the name of a variable will not result in showing the human the value of the variable.
 Two steps need to be taken:
-1. Instruct the program to print out the value of the variable. `console.log(depositPaid)` is an example of a `console.log` statement that will print out the value of the `depositPaid` variable.
+1. Instruct the program to print out the value of the variable using the `console.log()` method. `console.log(depositPaid)` is an example of a `console.log` statement that will print out the value of the `depositPaid` variable.
 2. Run the code.
-In the Terminal, while navigated to the directory that the file containing the code you want to run, run `node filename.js`.
-And `console.log` statements should print out.
+In the Terminal, while navigated to the directory that the file containing the code you want to run, run `node filename.js` and the `console.log` statements should print out.
 Additionally, any errors in the code may produce an error message at this time.
 The Check For Understanding will provide a practice opportunity for this section.

 ## Check For Understanding